The $k$-photon quantum Rabi model: Introduction

-In the present paper, it is proven with Bargmann space methods and asymptotic analysis that $H_{kp}$ has a continuous spectrum (in fact, all of $\Cc$), while the eigenvectors are normalizable \footnote{This seems to contradict Zhang's statement in \cite{zhang2017}.
+In the present paper, it is proven with Bargmann space methods and asymptotic analysis that $H_{kp}$ has a continuous spectrum (in fact, all of $\Cc$), while the eigenvectors are normalizable\footnote{This seems to contradict Zhang's statement in \cite{zhang2017}.
 But Zhang's scalar product differs from \eqref{bargs}, so it cannot be compared to the present calculation.}.
+However, these elements of $L^2(\Rr)$ are not located $\mathcal{D}(\hat{A})=\mathcal{D}(\ah^k)\cap\mathcal{D}(\ah^{\dagger k})$.